A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 To register, you must provide the following information and documents:

-• the name of the future organization;
+• name of the future organization;

 • information about the chosen taxation system;